Call us 203-307-5500

 On days your child skips a nap, do they make it to bedtime without major meltdowns?
 If they can stay relatively even-tempered, engaged, and functional through the afternoon and early evening, they may have the stamina to go all day without sleeping.

-4. They Wake Earlier in the Morning
+4. They Start Waking Up Earlier in the Morning

 A child who naps well but starts waking at 5:00 or 5:30 AM may be getting too much total sleep.
 Dropping the nap and shifting to an earlier bedtime often solves early morning wake-ups.